usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 assurance required for specific digital transactions and systems, based on the risks and their likelihood of occurrence.

-SP 800-63 is organized as a family of documents as follows:
+SP 800-63 is organized as a suite of documents as follows:

 - SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential can be bound to a specific individual.
 This typically happens when that individual is enrolled in an identity system, through the identity proofing process.